Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Related Work

-Critically, these existing methods are purely inference-time approaches that aim to improve performance by eliciting extended Chain-of-Thought (CoT) traces through prompting alone.
-However, later in \cref{sec:inference-avg}, we observe that these prompt-based approaches are not beneficial anymore when applied to the latest reasoning models that already employ long CoTs.
-Consequently, we propose a framework to evaluate the quality of generated ``stepping stone'' questions, demonstrating that not all of them lead to performance gains.
-To address this, we formalize question generation as a post-training task.
-By synthesizing high-quality training data, we fine-tune LLMs on this task to improve their strategic questioning capabilities.
+These existing methods are purely inference-time approaches that aim to improve performance by eliciting extended CoT traces through prompting alone.
+However, later in \cref{sec:limitation-inference-only}, we observe that these prompt-based approaches are not beneficial anymore when applied to the latest reasoning LLMs that already produce long CoTs.
+ARQ can be seen as a modernization of these approaches with multi-step reasoning instead of purely prompting.
+Our analysis also shows the limitation of existing LLMs in terms of their question asking capability.